Duane Washington Jr.: Indiana Pacers (2021–2022)

 After going undrafted in the 2021 NBA draft, Washington signed a two-way contract with the Indiana Pacers on August 5, 2021, splitting time with their G League affiliate, the Fort Wayne Mad Ants.
 On January 24, 2022, Washington scored a team-high 21 points, knocking down seven 3-pointers, setting a franchise record for most threes by a rookie while becoming the 36th rookie in the league history to hit seven threes in a game.
 On April 7, the Pacers converted his two-way contract into a standard one.

 On July 14, 2022, Washington was waived by the Pacers.

 Phoenix Suns (2022–2023)

 On August 3, 2022, Washington signed a two-way contract with the Phoenix Suns.
 On December 27, he scored a career-high 26 points, alongside four rebounds and eight assists, in a 125–108 win over the Memphis Grizzlies.
 On February 1, 2023, Washington was waived by the Suns.

-New York Knicks (2023–present)

-On February 28, 2023, Washington signed a two-way contract with the New York Knicks.
+Westchester Knicks (2023–2024)

+On February 28, 2023, Washington signed a two-way contract with the New York Knicks, but was waived on July 24.
+Six days later, he re-signed with the Knicks, but was waived on October 21.
+Three days later, he signed another two-way contract, but was waived again on November 27.
+On January 3, 2024, Washington signed another two-way contract with New York, joining the team for the 2024 playoffs, however did not make an appearance.

+Partizan Mozzart Bet (2024–present)

+On August 20, 2024, Washington signed with Partizan Mozzart Bet of the ABA League, Basketball League of Serbia (KLS) and the EuroLeague.
+He appeared in two ABA League games, averaging 6.5 points in 8.5 minutes of playing time.

+On October 2, 2024, Washington was signed by the New York Knicks and then traded to the Charlotte Hornets in a three team trade also involving the Minnesota Timberwolves.
+The Timberwolves acquired Keita Bates-Diop, Donte DiVincenzo, Julius Randle, and one lottery protected first-round pick; the Hornets also received Charlie Brown Jr., DaQuan Jeffries, three second-round picks and draft compensation while the Knicks acquired Karl-Anthony Towns and the draft rights to James Nnaji.
+However, he was waived on October 9 and five days later, he rejoined Partizan Mozzart Bet.

+In his debut season with Partizan, he averaged 7.6 points and 1.7 rebounds over 19 EuroLeague games, while shooting 38.2% from the field.
+During the 2024–25 season, Partizan managed to lift the record eighth ABA League championship, and the Serbian League championship, the first one after 11 seasons.
+For his performances during the Serbian League Playoff, Washington was named the top scorer and the Playoff MVP.